AbsaOSS/enceladus/README.md

 | --catalyst-workaround **true/false**       | Turns on (`true`) or off (`false`) workaround for Catalyst optimizer issue.
 It is `true` by default.
 Turn this off only is you encounter timing freeze issues when running Conformance. |
 | --autoclean-std-folder **true/false**      | If `true`, the standardized folder will be cleaned automatically after successful execution of a Conformance job. |

-All the additional options for Standardization and Conformance can be specified when running the combined StandardizationAndConformance job
+All the additional options valid for both Standardization and Conformance can also be specified when running the combined StandardizationAndConformance job

 ## Plugins